-Some stress is good, but too much stress is bad for you.
+Some stress is good for you, but too much stress is bad.
 Bad for how you feel and bad for your physical health.

 Stress is the way your body naturally copes with danger.
 Historically this would have been predators or risks which we needed to either fight or run away from fast.

 Your body prepares very quickly for this by producing lots of hormones such as cortisol, adrenaline and noradrenaline that trigger changes all over your body.
 Your heart rate increases, you get more oxygen to your limbs, you feel more alert and may start sweating.
 Oxygen is also diverted from other areas, such as your stomach, and your digestive system slows down.

 The above physical changes will help you run from danger but cause troubling symptoms when sitting in an office or trying to sleep.
 Tense muscles and alertness make sleeping difficult and can cause headaches.
 Slower digestion leads to tiredness, nausea and an upset stomach.

 When stress has been ongoing for too long it’s medically known as ‘chronic stress’ and a person will often describe themselves as being ‘burnt out’.

 Your body can no longer fight and you can’t see a way out of the situation.

 Your health – both physical and mental – starts deteriorating and most people need help to get out of this situation.

 Help can be in the form of counselling such as CBT (cognitive behavioural therapy).
 If this level of stress has been going on a long time, other medical help may be needed alongside counselling and behavioural therapy.

 Acute stress is a short-term natural response to a stressful or dangerous situation.
 The ‘fight or flight’ response gets us out of a dangerous situation, and then our bodies return to normal.
 The important thing to note here is that the feelings of stress are removed once the situation has been resolved.